vmoroz/napi-dotnet/Runtime/TypedModel/README.md

 ### TypeScript enums

-In modern TypeScript code developers are discourage from using them becuase they add significant code to the runtime.
+In modern TypeScript code developers are discourage from using them because they add significant code to the runtime.
 Should we support them?